gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 Congrats!
 The beginnings of your very first Gatsby site! 🎉

 *Note: You’ll be able to visit this site locally at [http://localhost:8000](http://localhost:8000/) for as long as your development server is running.
-(That’s the process we started by running the `gatsby develop` command).
+(That’s the process you started by running the `gatsby develop` command).
 To stop running that process (or to "stop running the development server"), go back to the terminal window, hold down the “control” key and then hit “c” (ctrl-c).*

-> 💡 You may have wondered what the `github.com` link was we just used was.
+> 💡 You may have wondered what the `github.com` link was.
 If you haven’t heard of GitHub before, you may want to pause here.
 To understand GitHub, you need to know what “git” is; Git is a popular version control system — it tracks and manages the history of files, and how they change over time.
 A "repository” (or “repo”) is where this revision history lives.
 GitHub is an online hosting service for git repositories.
 If you’re interested, check out the [Try Git: Git Tutorial](https://try.github.io/) for a 15 minute introduction to using git.

 ## Code Editor

-The last tool we’ll make sure is in place before we start actually digging into a site is a code editor —  a text editor program designed specifically for editing computer code.
+A code editor is a program designed specifically for editing computer code.
 There are many great ones out there -- [VS Code](https://code.visualstudio.com/), [Atom](https://atom.io/), [Sublime Text](https://www.sublimetext.com/), and more.

+The editor we'll use in this tutorial is VS Code.

 ### ⌚ Download a code editor